 Activity - Children practice writing their names using initial uppercase and lowercase letters.
-Highlight names for children who need a guide, or use the generator in the Starfall Parent-Teacher Center to print the names with dotted lines for children to trace.
-For additional writing practice during the week, add Letter Cards for letters that have Materials have been introduced already been introduced.
-Children practice printing the letters under their names.
+Highlight names for children who need a guide, or use the generator in the Teacher's Lounge to print the names with dotted lines for children to trace.
+For additional writing practice during the week, add Letter Cards that have already been introduced.
+Children practice printing the letters underneath their names.

-Paper, pencils

-Letter cards from letters that
+- Paper, pencils - Letter cards from letters that